 Instructions

-- Roast the chiles, peel the skins off, remove the seeds, salt them and set aside.
+- If you are starting with fresh chiles, roast them, remove the skins and seeds, salt them and set aside.
 You can either keep them in fairly large pieces if they are well-roasted, or chop them roughly.
-Your call.
+Your call.ย This can be done a few days ahead of time, and of course you can use canned or frozen chiles.

 - Make four burger patties.
 I prefer one-third pound burgers, but you can make them any size you want.
-Pro tip: Press the weighed out ground meat into a large circle mold for more even patties.
+Pro tips: Press the weighed out ground meat into a large circle mold for more even patties.
 Press a dimple about the diameter of a walnut in the center of each patty - this prevents them from balling up when cooked.
-Salt your patties well.
+Salt your patties well.ย

-- When you flip your burgers, lay the chiles over them, then cover with a slice of cheese.
-Close the grill cover to melt the cheese.
+- No matter how you cook your burgers, when you flip them, lay the chiles over them, then cover with a slice of cheese.
+Close the grill cover or put a lid over the pan to melt the cheese.ย

-- Paint your burger buns with the butter or oil and set them on the grill to get some char.
-I like this, but if you don't, keep an eye on the buns so they don't burn.
-Set aside once browned to your liking.
+- When you are ready, paint your burger buns with the butter or oil and set them on the grill or pan to brown.
+Keep an eye on the buns so they don't burn.
+Set aside once browned to your liking.ย

 - Build your burgers.
 I like to go bun, lettuce, tomato slice, patty, bun.
 But do whatever you like best.
 Enjoy!